Staying Safe on Maine Highways: Maine DOT Crash Data

 Since the installation of centerline rumble strips, the number of crashes along the Maine routes where they have been employed has decreased by 50 percent.
 Even more impressive is that since the 2006 installation of rumble strips, the number of fatalities has dropped to zero.

-Currently, there are approximately 18 miles of centerline rumble strips in Maine (along U.S. Route 1 in Woolwich and on other roads in Dedham, Bangor and Trenton).
+Currently, there are approximately 18 miles of centerline rumble strips in Maine (along U.S. Route 1 in Woolwich and on other roads in Dedham, Bangor, and Trenton).

 The Portland Press Herald reported that in the six years prior to installing centerline rumble strips along portions of Maine’s busy highways (where vehicle speeds were at least 45 mph), there were 21 head-on collisions and eight fatalities.

-Maine DOT: Centerline Rumble Strips Offer Relatively Low Cost Solution That Saves Lives
+Maine DOT: Centerline Rumble Strips Offer Relatively Low-Cost Solution That Saves Lives

 At a cost of approximately $135,000 for every 20 miles of road, Maine DOT official Duane Brunell says, “It’s a relatively low-cost mitigation effort that has a potentially high return if it saves lives.”
-In addition, experts at University of Maine report that for every $1 spent on adding centerline rumble strips to Maine highways, $100 in medical costs would be saved.
+In addition, experts at the University of Maine report that for every $1 spent on adding centerline rumble strips to Maine highways, $100 in medical costs would be saved.

 Maine drivers can count on centerline rumble strips to become more widespread in the years to come.
 Maine DOT plans to target roads where speeds are at least 45mph (busy interstates).
 Retrofits for Route 4 in Berwick and South Berwick and Route 111 between Biddeford and Alfred are already in the works, according to a Maine DOT official.